AviatrixSystems/Docs/HowTos/troubleshooting_ipsec_vpn_connection_with_ikev2.rst

 - Peer IP address is mismatched, or peer IP address is not reachable

-- IKE version is mismatched
+- IKE version is mismatched (one VPN gateway uses IKEv1 and another one uses IKEv2)

 - IKEv2 algorithm is mismatched